 Do banks finance an expat returning to France?

 Yes, but conditions vary.
 Banks generally require an employment contract in France or a firm job offer.
 The minimum deposit required is often 20 to 30%.
-A broker specializing in expats facilitates the file preparation and obtains competitive rates.
+A broker specialising in expats facilitates the file preparation and obtains competitive rates.